CrayLabs/SmartRedis/doc/data_structures.rst

 about conflicts with keys in the database.
 In other words, multiple ``DataSet`` objects can use the same metadata field names without causing issues because these names are managed within the ``DataSet`` and won't interfere with external database keys.
-To provide an implementation example, the C++ interface for adding metadata is shown below:
+The C++ interface for adding metadata is shown below:

 .. code-block:: cpp